airborne-commando/one-time-pad-truly-random/README.md

 CHANGES:
 Added in random ciphertext to make it even harder that's ran with bash inside `letters.sh`.
+Added in `dice.sh` for a simulated die; written in bash.

 ## Perfect Encryption
 **One Time Pad**, variously known as the **Vernam Cipher** and the **Perfect Cipher**, is the only existing encryption which is mathematically unbreakable.
 And it was born in the late 1800's.